Test a Website Before DNS Migration

 - Conclusion

 Migrating a website to a new server is always stressful.
 What if something doesn't work?
 What if the site is inaccessible for hours?
 The solution: test your new server BEFORE changing DNS, using the hosts file.
+The same trick lets you preview a site before any DNS change β a new host, a new IP, or a CDN switch β without touching public DNS or risking downtime.

 Why test before migration?